 - Public IP addresses – Public IP addresses are associated with a specific region.
 Public IP addresses are allocated on a per-region basis, so you may use up your allotment of public IP addresses in one region while still having unused public IP addresses available in another.

-- WANs – VPNs and Private Network Connections are region-specific within Skytap Cloud.
-A VPN or Private Network Connection can be connected only to Skytap Cloud environments and VMs in the same region.
+- WANs – VPNs and Private Network Connections are region-specific within Skytap.
+A VPN or Private Network Connection can be connected only to Skytap environments and VMs in the same region.
 Regardless of their region, VPNs and Private Network Connections can be connected to any external network.
-Two Skytap Cloud WANs, one in each region, can be used to securely connect environments running in separate regions.
+Two Skytap WANs, one in each region, can be used to securely connect environments running in separate regions.

 Global resources and features